oleksio-z/basic_algorithms/README.md

 # basic_algorithms
-Basic algorithms I implemented in C for practice purpose
+Basic algorithms I implemented in C for practice purpose:
+- binary and linear search,
+- bubble and selection sort,
+- factorial and collatz